hkaanturgut/Build-a-natural-language-processing-solution-with-Microsoft-Azure-AI-Foundry/infra/README.md

-# Galaxy Gadgets NLP Infrastructure
+# NLP AI Foundry Infrastructure

-This Terraform configuration creates the Azure infrastructure needed for the Galaxy Gadgets Natural Language Processing solution.
+This Terraform configuration creates the Azure infrastructure needed for the Natural Language Processing solution with Azure AI Foundry.

 ## 🚀 What Gets Created